delphix-integrations/terraform-provider-delphix/docs/resources/appdata_dsource.md

 * `follow_symlinks` - (Optional) List of symlinks in the source to follow when syncing data.These paths are relative to the root of the source directory.
 All other symlinks are preserved.
 [AppDataDirect only]

-* `parameters` - (Optional) The JSON payload conforming to the DraftV4 schema based on the type of application data being manipulated.
+* `parameters` - (Optional) The JSON payload is based on the type of dSource being created.
+Different data sources require different parameters.

 * `sync_parameters` - (Optional) The JSON payload conforming to the snapshot parameters definition in a LUA toolkit or platform plugin.